Bachelor of Science (Honours) in Nursing

 Aims and Characteristics

 Our mission is to educate young people for professional careers in nursing, one of the world's most caring professions.
-This innovative academic programme develops the students' competency to deliver quality care, carry out relevant research and make significant contributions to the health of the community.
+This innovative academic programme develops students' competency in delivering quality care, carrying out relevant research and making significant contributions to the health of the community.

 Students master the skills of clinical reasoning, communication and the use of technology.
-They also learn how to work efficiently alone, or with other health care professionals, in providing quality health care.
+They also learn how to work efficiently alone, or with other healthcare professionals, to provide quality healthcare.

 PolyU was the first university in Hong Kong to provide a pre-registration degree programme in nursing.
 Our innovative approaches to learning and teaching enhance our students' critical thinking and clinical decision making.
-Our graduates would become the preferred graduates/leaders for the nursing profession and responsible global citizens.
+Our graduates become the preferred graduates/leaders in the nursing profession and responsible global citizens.

-Our modern facilities include Nursing Therapeutics Laboratories (equipped and furnished as virtual clinical wards with wireless patient simulators, baby and child simulators and other latest technologies), Mental Health Nursing Laboratories, The Yuen Yuen Institute Chinese Medicinal Nursing Laboratory, the Dorothy Wong Intensive Care Laboratory, the Integrative Health Clinic, the PolyU-Henry G. Leong Mobile Integrative Health Centre, the Centre for Smart Health, the Herbal Medicine Learning Centre, the World Health Organization Collaborating Centre for Community Health Services, and The Yuen Yuen Institute Learning Resources Centre.
+Our modern facilities include Nursing Therapeutics Laboratories (equipped and furnished as virtual clinical wards with simulation laboratories# and other latest technologies), Mental Health Nursing Laboratories, The Yuen Yuen Institute Chinese Medicinal Nursing Laboratory, the Dorothy Wong Intensive Care Laboratory, Gerontological Nursing Laboratory, the Integrative Health Clinic, the Herbal Medicine Learning Centre, the World Health Organization Collaborating Centre for Community Health Services, and the Yuen Yuen Institute Learning Resources Centre.

-Field practice is arranged in a variety of health care settings, including hospitals, old age homes, day care centres and other community centres.
+Field practice is arranged in a variety of healthcare settings, including hospitals, old age homes, day care centres and other community centres.
 We also offer a wide range of overseas student exchange programmes.
 To obtain properly balanced and comprehensive clinical experiences, students have opportunities to adapt to a variety of practicum locations, environments and rotating work schedules.

-This is a 5-year full-time programme leading to registration with the Nursing Council of Hong Kong as a Registered Nurse (General).
-The programme equips students for holistic care that encompasses safe, ethical, legal and culturally sensitive nursing therapeutics to be provided to clients of all ages and their families in various healthcare settings.
+This is a five-year full-time programme leading to registration with the Nursing Council of Hong Kong as a Registered Nurse (General).
+The programme equips students for holistic care that encompasses safe, ethical, legal and culturally sensitive nursing therapeutics delivered to clients of all ages and their families in various healthcare settings.

-Students develop abilities in critical inquiry, constantly acquiring new knowledge and using the evidence to support opportunities to develop generic and all-rounded attributes, such as critical thinking, problem solving and life-long learning.
-Broad-based with strong fundamentals in professional education and a flexible curriculum design with study options, the programme has the following characteristics:
+Students develop skills in critical inquiry, constantly acquiring new knowledge and using evidence to support their development of generic and all-round attributes such as critical thinking, problem solving and lifelong learning.
+The course is broad-based, with strong fundamentals in professional education and a flexible curriculum design.
+It has the following characteristics:

-- A continuous focus on our philosophical underpinnings of the concepts of person, environment, health, nursing and caring along with an emphasis on clinical reasoning and person-centred care.
-The programme embraces introductory and applied subjects, as well as biological, social sciences and humanities subjects to develop students’ understanding of the biological and psychosocial dimensions of the human condition and health care.
+- A continuous focus on the philosophical underpinnings of the concepts of person, environment, health, nursing and caring along with an emphasis on clinical reasoning and person-centred care.
+The programme embraces introductory and applied subjects, as well as biological, social sciences and humanities subjects, to develop students’ understanding of the biological and psychosocial dimensions of the human condition and healthcare.
 Anatomy, physiology, psychology, sociology, caring concepts and clinical reasoning and decision making in action provide a foundation for the students.

-- It covers nursing therapeutics, child and adolescent health nursing, childbearing family nursing, adult nursing, mental health nursing, gerontological nursing, community health nursing, nursing therapeutics in Chinese medicine and nursing research.
+- Coverage of nursing therapeutics, child and adolescent health nursing, childbearing family nursing, adult nursing, mental health nursing, gerontological nursing, community health nursing, nursing therapeutics in Chinese medicine and nursing research.

 - Supervised field studies allow students to integrate theory and practice.

-- A specific set of General University Requirement subjects such as Leadership and Intra-personal Development, Freshman Seminar, Healthy Lifestyle, Language and Communication, Service Learning and Cluster Areas subjects provides our students with a broad knowledge base for holistic professional learning.
+- A specific set of General University Requirement subjects such as Leadership and Intra-personal Development, Freshman Seminar, Healthy Lifestyle, Language and Communication, Service Learning and Broadening subjects provides our students with a broad knowledge base for holistic professional learning.